 Workshop 6, “1968, Schools and Universities”, Tuesday, June 12th, 2018

-Three full days of panels, keynotes, roundtables, evening film screenings, and a conference reception
+Three full days of panels, keynotes, round tables, evening film screenings, and an evening reception

-Details of the the various events will be confirmed in mid February 2018.
-Please check this website regularly for updates.
-Please email any specific questions about the ‘1968 and its legacies’ series to:
+Please email any specific questions about the ‘1968 and its legacies’ series to: email@example.com

 Organizing committee: Mark Shiel (convener), Patrick Ffrench, Paolo Gerbaudo, Sharon Gewirtz, Alex Loftus, David Treece; with thanks to the King’s Together Fund